NJHS By Laws

 The induction committee will arrange all aspects of the induction ceremony.

-Article IX By-laws Review
+Article XI By-laws Review

 By-laws are designed to implement the National Constitution.

 By-laws can be revised or amended by the Principal and Advisor(s).